 The only thing you have to worry about on Stumptown Comics is actually enjoying your comics.
-The rest of the features you need such as online gameplay and comic history are completely provided by us.
+The rest of the features you need such as online gameplay and comic history are completely provided by us and free to use.
 Our website also provides you with exposure that is completely free and an excellent support structure from our customer service teams or on our forums.

 Stumptown Comics offers our visitors a website that is fully about comic books and other entertainment mediums.
 We have dozens of articles about comics and other related toys and media.
 We also feature articles about the financial side of the hobby.
 Such as articles about financing your hobby or starting a comic book business online.